jonburdon/race-hub/README.md

 During Deployment an error was found in the requirements.txt file due to a typo.
 This was fixed and the deployment process was then successful.

+During Deployment a typo was found in Procfile.
+NB race_hub is the name of the application. race-hub is used in AWS and also as the project name in Heroku.

+NB When logging in to deployed app for the first time, to verify email address... this may not appear.
+Try logging in to front end.
+This will cause allauth to create the email address in the back end.
+It can then be verified.

 ### Credits: